NOTE: To use the Linux Remote Login Service from off-campus locations, you must first connect to the U-M Virtual Private Network (VPN) service.

-The CAEN Linux Login Service allows authorized CAEN Account holders to access special editions of the CAEN Lab Software Environment (CLSE) for Linux over the network.
-This is the only way to access the CLSE for Linux from off-campus, and is intended to provide the same user interface as CAEN computer labs.
+The CAEN Linux Remote Login Service allows authorized CAEN access holders to use the CAEN Lab Software Environment (CLSE) for Linux over the network.
+This is the only way to access the Linux CLSE from off-campus and is intended to provide a similar user experience as in CAEN computer labs.
 The availability of some software may differ from CAEN labs due to vendor license terms, software compatibility, and performance limitations of the system.
-See the CAEN Software Listings Overview for more information about which software applications are available using this service.
+See our software listings for more information about which software applications are available using this service.

 Students should obtain information about which software library to use from their instructors.

-Create a VNC connection and display the full CLSE for Linux login session on your computer’s display using CAEN's VNC client.
+Use the CAEN VNC client to create a remote connection and display the full Linux CLSE for the login session on your computer’s display.

-Establish an SSH connection to a Linux login server for a terminal, command-line interface.
+Establish an SSH connection to a Linux login server for a terminal and a command-line interface to the Linux CLSE.

-The CAEN Linux Login Service is intended for interactive use and should not be used for long-running CPU, memory, or I/O intensive jobs.
-Many CAEN Account holders rely on the Linux Login Service and CAEN’s policy is intended to help everyone use this shared resource in a fair and consistent manner, and to prevent a single or small number of individuals from monopolizing it.
+The CAEN Linux Remote Login Service is intended for interactive use and should not be used for long-running CPU, memory, or I/O intensive jobs.
+Many Engineering students rely on the Linux Remote Login Service and CAEN’s policy is intended to help everyone use this shared resource in a fair and consistent manner and to prevent a single or small number of individuals from monopolizing it.

-The University’s high performance computing cluster, Flux, is available for course-related and research use.
+The University’s high-performance computing cluster is available for course-related and research use.